jl5300/Trapped/README.md

 # Trapped

-Trapped - A text based horror adventure game.
+Trapped - A text based horror adventure game, to be played directly in the terminal.

 Work in progress